-The Latin American Business (LAB) Certificate Program is an innovative undergraduate program offered by the College of Business Administration.
-Both interdisciplinary and Latin American in its orientation, the LAB Certificate Program offers SWT students the opportunity to establish a comprehensive knowledge base in international business, Latin American studies, and the Spanish language to meet the challenges of doing business in Latin America.
-This program recognizes the accomplishments of students who have successfully completed a program of study designed to create expertise in conducting business in Latin America.
+The Latin American Business (LAB) Certificate Program is an innovative undergraduate program offered by the McCoy College of Business Administration.
+Both interdisciplinary and Latin American in its orientation, the LAB Certificate Program offers Texas State students the opportunity to acquire a multi-discipline knowledge base in international business, Latin American studies, and the Spanish language.
+This program recognizes the accomplishments of students who have successfully completed a program of study designed to meet the challenges of doing business in Latin America.

-Requirements for the LAB Certificate Program include 21 hours of course work that may be accommodated within the 128 hours required in the undergraduate curriculum for most majors.
-Although enrollment may take place any time during an undergraduate program, students are encouraged to file an application while a freshman in order to facilitate integration of the certificate requirements within the regular undergraduate program.
-Required courses include: MKT 3377; MGT 3375; ECO 3320; SPAN 3311, 3312; and two of the following: BLAW 3363, ECO 3317, FIN 4331, ECO 4390, GEO 3308, HIST 3324, POSI 4358 or SPAN 3371.
+Requirements for the LAB Certificate Program include 21 hours of course work (15 hours of required courses, and 6 hours of elective courses) that may be accommodated within the 128 hours required in the undergraduate curriculum for most majors.
+Although enrollment may take place any time during an undergraduate program, students are encouraged to enroll while a freshman in order to facilitate integration of the certificate requirements within the regular undergraduate program.
+Required courses include: MKT 3377; MGT 3375; ECO 3320; SPAN 3311, 3312; and elective courses including: BLAW 3363; ECO 3317; FIN 4331; ECO 4390; GEO 3308; HIST 3324; POSI 4358; or SPAN 3371.

-Enrollment in the LAB Certificate Program is open to business majors, non-business majors, and post-baccalaureate students who satisfy individual course prerequisites, and who are in good academic standing (not on probation) at SWT.
-More information is available in the College of Business Administration Advising Center.
+Enrollment in the LAB Certificate Program is open to business majors, non-business majors, and post-baccalaureate students who satisfy individual course prerequisites, and who are in good academic standing (not on probation) at Texas State.
+Post-baccalaureate students are encouraged to obtain information on the Master of Business Administration degree with a Latin American Business Emphasis.
+More information is available in the McCoy College of Business Administration Advising Center.